short stories, comment, articles, humour and photography

 “What is queer?” she asks.

-I am no more than six years old.
+Six years old.
 We are standing by the garages behind my grandmother’s council flat in Coventry.
 Two of us.
 I can’t even remember his name, or what he looked like.
 Except I remember his head was full of mousy curls.
 He was in my class at school.
 Our faces move closer till our mouths are touching.
 I hear a shout.
 We turn.
 An old man stands some distance away.
 The boy and I break apart, spitting dryly, wiping our lips on the backs of our hands as though we’d eaten poison berries.
 The man shakes a stick at us.
 “You dirty, little queers!” he shouts.
 It still hurts now.

 We find a table at a street café.
 “You are sure you all right?” she asks a fourth time.